Self-Sustained Oscillations of a Nonlinear Optomechanical System in the Low-Excitation Regime: Theoretical Model

 Under the assumption of a strong pump power, we separate our system dynamics into an average and a fluctuation part, $\hat{a}=\alpha+\delta\hat{a}$ and $\hat{b} = \beta + \delta\hat{b}$, for both the cavity and the mechanics, respectively, to obtain the following nonlinear equations of motion

 where the classical amplitudes $\alpha$ and $\beta$ describe the system dynamics.
+Here $\alpha_\mathrm{p}$ is the coherent drive injected through the external port.
 The above coupled set of equations can be solved in the long-time limit, assuming that $|\alpha|^2$ is the steady state photon occupation number.
 When the mechanical subsystem is stable (that means the total damping is positive), the steady state response of the mechanical mode is obtained by solving Eq.~\ref{mechanical-mode-eq} as to find

 which we insert into Eq.~\ref{cavity-mode-eq} to obtain the following equation for the classical amplitude of the cavity mode

 Here, the effective Kerr constant,

 is composed of the intrinsic cavity nonlinearity $\mathcal{K}$ and the nonlinearity induced due to the optomechanical interaction \cite{aldana2013}, also referred to as the mechanical Kerr $\mathcal{K}_{\mathrm{m}}$ in this work.
 The intracavity photon occupation number $\bar{n}_{\mathrm{c}}$ can be obtained by multiplying the steady state solution of Eq.~\ref{cavity-mode-eq2} with its complex conjugate